green-fox-academy/governance/readme.md

 ### Customer Happiness (Barbi)
 Purpose:
-- Make extraordinary happy customers
+- Happy customers
+- Brand advocate clients

 Accountabilities:
 - Fulfill the customer experience of GreenFox customers with the little details that really makes